Contacts and Referrals

-When professionals make a referral to the Children’s Services Trust, they should include any pre-existing assessments such as an Early Help Assessment in respect of the child.
-Any information they have about the child's developmental needs and the capacity of their parents and carers to meet these within the context of their wider family and environment should be provided as a part of the referral information.
+When practitioners make a referral to the Children's Services Trust, they should include any pre-existing assessments such as an Early Help Assessment in respect of the child.
+Any information they have about the child's developmental needs, and the capacity of their parents and carers to meet these within the context of their wider family and environment should also be provided as a part of the referral information.

 The referrer must always have the opportunity to discuss their concerns with a qualified social worker.

 Where a child or young person is admitted to a mental health facility, practitioners should consider whether a referral to local authority children's social care is necessary.

 For all referrals to the Children's Services Trust, the child should be regarded as potentially a Child in Need, and the referral should be evaluated on the same day that it was received.
 A decision must be made by a qualified social worker supported by line manager within 1 working day about the type of response that is required.New referrals and referrals on closed cases should be made to the Children's Services Trust duty social worker.
 Referrals on open cases should be made to the child's allocated social worker (or in their absence their manager or the duty social worker).